xillio/TDK-Boilerplate-Java/README.md

 ## How to use TDK?

-We recommend reading our [TDK documentation](https://www.hellotranslate.com/translation-development-kit/) first.
+We recommend reading our TDK Documentation first.
 You will learn the overall design and how to build a custom connector from scratch.

 But using the boilerplate project like this is much easier.
 You need to implement only the communication with your repository and optionally also validation of your custom configuration and the boilerplate takes care about the rest (error handling, parsing the JSON RPC requests, building the JSON RPC responses, etc.)